Essential Oil Substitution Chart & FREE Substitute Customizer

 What Essential Oil Can I Use Instead?

-We frequently get the questions "What can I use if I don't have (insert missing oil here)?".
-Don't let the fact that you are missing one oil in an essential oil recipe stop you from making a blend that you are interested in.
+We frequently get the question, "What can I use if I don't have (insert missing oil here)?."
+Don't let the fact that you are missing one oil in an essential oil recipe stop you from making a blend you are interested in.

 You can always try that same recipe with essential oil alternatives.
-Will it change the blend...YES, but you can still get similar results by properly substituting with an oil that you have on hand.
+Will it change the blend...YES, but you can still get similar results by correctly substituting with an oil you have on hand.

 Everybody has different oil favorites they like, and maybe some they don't.
 There are a few essential oils I will not buy because I just do not react well with them.